yurchin23/app/README.md

-# app
-ToDo List App Build by Terraform
+# ToDo List App - work in a duet with Bazhyk
+Task: Up server with Jenkins on Instance AWS with Terraform.
+Upload app "ToDo App List" to Github.
+First setting Jenkins.
+Create job on Jenkins for deploy on remote server with dockerhub.